bckohan/learn-python/docs/source/module1.rst

 You are probably reading these words in a web browser window.
 A web browser is a program with a graphical interface.
 Graphical interfaces give us visual cues about what they are doing and what they are capable of.
 Creating a graphical interface requires lots of work and for simple programs that extra work is prohibitive and often unnecessary.
-That means, for this course we will have to become familiar with the other main mode of human/machine interface - the textual interface, aka the command line, aka console, aka terminal.
+That means, for this course we will have to become familiar with the other main mode of human/machine interface - the textual interface - often referred to as the command line or the console or the terminal.

 In textual interfaces, we tell the computer what to do by typing text commands into a terminal window and the computer tells us what it is doing by printing text back to us.
 Textual interfaces can also tell us what they are capable of - but they are limited to text documentation